looker-open-source/components/src/components/Button/Accessibility.md

 # Accessibility

 ## Best Practices
 - Buttons **do not** open a new page, use links instead
-- Buttons can open dialogs and menus, but should use the proper ARIA properties
+- Buttons can open dialogs and menus, but should use the proper [ARIA attributes](#related-aria-attributes)

 ## Labeling Expectations
 - Use clear and descriptive labels.
 By default this is the text inside the `<Button>` component.